A Frank and Civilized Conversation About Fees, Scope, and the Work Ahead.

 Less aliveness.

-The marriage doesn’t explode.
+The marriage rarely explodes.

-So, Will Therapy Make Things Worse?
+So — Will Therapy Make Things Worse?

-If conducted without structure, possibly, yes.
+If conducted without structure, possibly yes.

 If conducted with acuity in mind, no.